rayaman/multi/README.md

 We did it!
 1	2	3</br>

 # Changes
+Updated from 1.7.5 to 1.7.6</br>
+Fixed:
+Typos like always
+Added:</br>
+multi:getPlatform() -- returns "love2d" if using the love2d platform or returns "lanes" if using lanes for threading</br>
+examples files</br>
+In Events added method setTask(func)</br>
+The old way still works and is more convient to be honest, but I felt a method to do this was ok.</br>

+Updated:
+some example files to reflect changes to the core.
+Changes allow for less typing</br>
+loveManager to require the compat if used so you don't need 2 require line to retrieve the library</br>
 Updated from 1.7.4 to 1.7.5</br>
 Fixed some typos in the readme...
-(I am sure there are more there are always more) Added more features for module support
+(I am sure there are more there are always more)</br>
-TODO:
+Added more features for module support</br>
+TODO:</br>
 Work on performance of the library...
-I see 3 places where I can make this thing run quicker
+I see 3 places where I can make this thing run quicker</br>

-I'll show case some old versions of the multitasking library eventually so you can see its changes in days past!
+I'll show case some old versions of the multitasking library eventually so you can see its changes in days past!</br>

 Updated from 1.7.3 to 1.7.4</br>
 Added: the example folder which will be populated with more examples in the near future!</br>